Tea Discoveries English Rose Tea Caddy

 Delivery & Returns

 We offer four UK Delivery services:

 Next Day Delivery (1 working day, order before 5pm) Excluding weekends and bank holidays

 Product Content Slot

-As part of the beautiful Tea Discoveries range we’ve created bespoke caddies for some of our signature teas.
-Jasmine's pattern is inspired by the green and white of jasmine bushes, while Chelsea Garden is adorned with garden trellises.
-Mango & Bergamot takes inspiration from 18th century hot houses, Earl Grey from the cornflowers used in the blend, and English Rose from vintage dresses.
+As part of the beautiful Tea Discoveries range, we’ve created bespoke caddies for some of our signature teas.
+The green and white of jasmine bushes sparked the idea for Jasmine’s print, and 18th-century hothouses for Mango & Bergamot’s.
+Earl Grey takes inspiration from the cornflowers used in the blend, and English Rose from vintage dresses.
+Next stop: London.
+Chelsea Garden is adorned with garden trellises, while Piccadilly design’s reminiscent of the iconic retro Underground station.
 Finally we've decorated our classic English Breakfast with some tuneful birds – listen out for that birdsong at breakfast!